Sudrien/cosmic-epoch-on-raspbian/README.md

 NOTES:

 - set up `greetd` first.
 You need a proper login screen to select sessions.
+You will probably update this later to cosmic-greeter, which still uses greetd, so you might as well make the greetd switch while other things are known working.

 > sudo apt install greetd nwg-hello